Practical founder guide v1

 • Support may come from the House of Entrepreneurship, House of Startups, Mutualité de Cautionnement, SNCI, and public aid routes.

-Support and Financing
+Support and financing

 Company creation is not only a SARL/SARL-S choice.
 The project may also need guidance, a business plan, guarantees, aid, premises, or an incubator.